 Our experience in New Mexico has left us with a strong appreciation for the cultural and social traditions that define and distinguish the state.
 With its rich sense of place as an advantage, we work with grantees and partners in New Mexico to tackle the root causes of inequities and to support enduring, community-led solutions.

 Our commitment to the state is also reflected in the regional office we opened in Albuquerque in 2012.

 Our grantmaking emphasizes several interrelated program areas specific to the needs of New Mexico’s children – including access to healthy food.
-We support programs that extend mother-to-mother support for women who breastfeed their babies, help communities return to native foods and integrate healthier foods into schools.
+We support programs that extend mother-to-mother support for women who breastfeed their babies, help communities strengthen their local food systems and integrate healthier foods into schools.

 We also support programs that improve early childhood education, including increasing access to home visitation.

 We also focus our work on helping industries and technical education programs align so there are clear pathways to employment for diverse populations.
 We support families in developing a base of financial security that will enable them to support and engage in the education of their children and to save for the future.

 Additionally, we are also committed to helping develop diverse local leaders with influence and who can help leverage other local and national philanthropic dollars.